auremoser/nicar-2015/nicar-mappingJS.md

 You can enter queries, apply them, click on "create table from query" in the green field below the column names.
 ## Customizing UI
+Once you load both datasets, add them together as layers in the same visualization.
+*
+You have myriad customization options in the in-browser editor.

 # Mapping Process
 # Building Narrative